 - a) The course should be marked clearly at a minimum of 250m intervals or to a standard that allows course marking to be seen from any point of the course. - b) Any course signage or marking used will not hinder the rider. - c) Course marking should involve a combination of arrows and tape/bunting. - d) All intersections or junctions must be clearly marked. - e) Arrows and other directional or warning signage should be black arrows on white or yellow panels and have minimum dimensions of 20cm x 40cm and be sited no more than 1.5 metres off the ground. - f) Arrows should be placed on the rider's right-hand side, except for right hand turns where arrows should be placed on the riders left hand side. - g) Each intersection will be marked by an arrow placed 10m before the intersection.
-Another arrow will be placed at the intersection. - h) A sign "X" will be positioned within easy eyesight to mark the wrong direction. - i) In all potentially dangerous situations, one or more arrows will be placed upside down 10m to 20m before the obstacle, and also at the obstacle. - j) Two upside down arrows mean a more dangerous situation. - k) Three upside down arrows means a most dangerous situation, proceed with caution. - Water crossings and bridges must be marked appropriately. - m) Signage examples can be found at Annexure B. - n) Stakes must not be metallic or wooden, with PVC plastic conduit (without metal insert) being the preferred option. - o) Distance markers must be placed at 1km intervals along the course.
+Another arrow will be placed at the intersection. - h) A sign "X" will be positioned within easy eyesight to mark the wrong direction. - i) In all potentially dangerous situations, one or more arrows will be placed upside down 10m to 20m before the obstacle, and also at the obstacle. - j) Two upside down arrows mean a more dangerous situation. - k) Three upside down arrows means a most dangerous situation, proceed with caution. - I) Water crossings and bridges must be marked appropriately. - m) Signage examples can be found at Annexure B. - n) Stakes must not be metallic or wooden, with PVC plastic conduit (without metal insert) being the preferred option. - o) Distance markers should be placed at 1km intervals along the course. - p) Alternatively, the entire course can be bunted/taped on both sides for its entire length removing the need for directional markings.